-Marina Grossi is a Ph.D. candidate in RECETOX department - Masaryk University.
-As a biologist, she always has been concerned with human, animal, and ecosystem well-being but, overloaded with many classes and laboratory practices she was still looking for a purpose within the graduation course.
+Marina Grossi is a Ph.D. candidate in the RECETOX Department of Masaryk University.
+As a biologist, she has always been concerned with human, animal, and ecosystem well-being but, overloaded with many classes and laboratory practices she was still looking for a purpose within the graduation course.
 During her master’s, she has started to work with in vitro models of kidneys to validate an easy, low-cost-alternative method to animal testing, aiming at reducing the number of tests in animals and also improving its predictive value.
-It gave her the purpose she has lacked to pursue her career in the human and environmental toxicology area.
+It has given her the purpose she previously lacked to pursue her career in the human and environmental toxicology area.
 Currently, she is working with 2D and 3D models of human liver cell lines optimizing spheroid systems and their adaptation into a cost-effective and potentially high-throughput screening (HTS)-compatible setup, for in vitro assessment of molecular and cellular events relevant for chronic liver diseases and toxicity.

-Peter Pajtinka is a PhD candidate in the field of Structural Biology within CEITEC PhD School at Masaryk University in Brno.
-As a member of Robert Vácha research group, his main areas of interest are protein-membrane interactions and factors affecting it.
-During his bachelor’s and master’s studies he gained experience with theoretical and computational methods used to investigate lipid membranes, their elastic properties, membrane curvature, and how membranes change in the presence of peptides.
+Peter Pajtinka is a PhD candidate in the field of Structural Biology within the CEITEC PhD School at Masaryk University in Brno.
+As a member of the Robert Vácha research group, his main areas of interest are protein-membrane interactions and factors affecting them.
+During his bachelor’s and master’s studies he gained experience of theoretical and computational methods used to investigate lipid membranes, their elastic properties, membrane curvature, and how membranes change in the presence of peptides.
 He obtained a Master’s degree in Biophysics in 2020 with his thesis "Peptides and curvature of lipid membranes“.
 In his ongoing PhD project, he focuses on the issue of antibiotic-resistant bacteria and on the study of antimicrobial peptides as a potential solution.

-Filip Melicher is a PhD candidate under the supervision of prof. Michaela Wimmerova at Central European Institute of Technology at Masaryk University in Brno.
-He is in the 3rd year of the Life sciences programme in the Structural biology field of study.
-Filip is doing his research in the Glycobiochemistry group, which focuses on a protein involved in interactions of cells called lectins.
+Filip Melicher is a PhD candidate under the supervision of Prof. Michaela Wimmerova at Central European Institute of Technology at Masaryk University in Brno.
+He is in the 3rd year of the Life Sciences programme in the Structural Biology field of study.
+Filip is conducting his research in the Glycobiochemistry group, which focuses on a protein involved in interactions of cells called lectins.
 His position in the group is a protein crystallographer.
 He was already co-author of an article in Molecules journal and he has already first author structure in Protein Data Bank (PDB).
 During his study, he attended several international conferences, where he won prizes for best presentations/posters.
 Besides his work in the laboratory, Filip is also teaching courses: Structural biochemistry and Methods for structural characterisation of biomolecules.

-Introducing Mgr.
-Susrisweta Behera, a passionate lover of science.
-She began her research career by qualifying one of the toughest exams in India and joining the topmost institution to pursue her Master's Degree in the field of chemistry.
+Mgr.
+Susrisweta Behera is a passionate lover of science.
+She began her research career by qualifying from one of the toughest exams in India and joining the topmost institution to pursue her Master's Degree in the field of chemistry.
 During her studies, she got several opportunities to work in the versatile fields of science where she was able to publish two articles in the topmost journals.
-To achieve research as a profession, she took her next step by joining as a researcher in the field of physical chemistry at Masaryk University under the supervision of prof. Dominik Heger.
-Her research basically focuses on "spectroscopical insights of frozen samples" where she synthesizes biological and organic samples and studies their spectroscopic changes upon freezing.
-She always believes in the fact that "Science is a symmetry of dead ideas".
-In her future, she aspires to use her skills and techniques to develop the integrity field of sciences for the betterment of mankind.
+To achieve research as a profession, she took her next step by joining at Masaryk University as a researcher in the field of physical chemistry under the supervision of Prof. Dominik Heger.
+Her research focuses on "spectroscopical insights of frozen samples" where she synthesizes biological and organic samples and studies their spectroscopic changes upon freezing.
+She has always believed in the fact that "Science is a symmetry of dead ideas".
+In the future, she aspires to use her skills and techniques to develop the integrity field of sciences for the betterment of mankind.